 The Trolley Problem presents the following challenge to utilitarianism:

-Can the utilitarian use the distinction between act-utilitarianism and rule-utilitarianism to meet this challenge?
-Suppose the utilitarian argues as follows:
+Can the utilitarian use the distinction between act-utilitarianism and rule-utilitarianism to meet this challenge

 From an act-utilitarian point of view, the problem arises because the act of pulling the lever seems right (because one person is sacrificed for the sake of four) but the act of pushing the fat man seems wrong (even though one person is sacrificed for the sake of four).